EncodePanda/bp-getting-acquainted-with-lens/chapters/1_DuplicatedRecordFields.md

    |     ^^^^
 ```

-There is one trick we could do make it work...
-Have you guess it?
-Yes, it is GHC, we can always add a language extension
+There is one trick we could do make it work...Have you guessed it?
+Yes, it is GHC.
+We can always add a language extension:

 ```diff
 {{{{ shellOutput git diff HEAD^ HEAD src/EncodePanda/Lens2.hs | sed -e '1,5d' | head -n 2 }}}}